-Have always been curious of why people choose to use or, on the contrary, not to use a mobile app?
+Have always been curious about why people choose to use or, on the contrary, not to use a mobile app?
 Questioned yourself, what kind of app is the most popular one?
 Or just was wondering, how much time people spend on their gadgets?

 We have some good news for you.
 Below there’s a piece of useful yet interesting data to look at.
-We’ve gathered 20 up-to-date stats about the mobile usage and download, so you can check and make sure that the app you are developing goes perfectly along with the trends and fits activities your target audience performs in 2020.
+We’ve gathered 20 up-to-date stats about mobile usage and download, so you can check and make sure that the app you are developing goes perfectly along with the trends and fits activities your target audience performs in 2020.

 Get right to it or skip and move to the section below.

-We have collected the most up to date statistics about downloads habits, usage trends and many more.
+We have collected the most up to date statistics about downloads habits, usage trends, and many more.
 The numbers not only reveal what is going on in the market but also show the psychological peculiarities of the users.

 This statement is one of the key points in Mary Meeker’s 2019 report.
 In general internet usage is rising, but the gap between mobile and desktop becomes more and more significant.
 In 2018 USA users were spending almost 4 hours a day on mobile, which is 12 times more than the decade ago.
-For desktop the figures were 2 hours per day and this number was consistent since 2008.
+For desktop, the figures were 2 hours per day and this number was consistent since 2008.

 Not surprisingly, the gap between the amount of mobile internet and desktop internet is becoming wider and wider. eMarketer predicts that the next year an average adult mobile user will spend up to 4 hours a day with the gadget and almost 90% of the traffic will be poured into different apps, not in the old good browser.
-So the companies should not just work on the optimization but create high quality apps for their business.
+So the companies should not just work on the optimization but create high-quality apps for their business.

 In June 2020 there were almost 3 million apps published there and ready to be downloaded.
 Android OS leads the market globally, but the competition here is not that harsh as in Apple App Store.